laravel/docs/eloquent.md

     $flight->delete();

-YOu may also call the `truncate` method to delete all the models at once.
+You may also call the `truncate` method to delete all the models at once.

     use App\Models\Flight;